 Let’s talk about the beer.
 The refreshing brew is crafted in the building just a few feet away so it’s literally as fresh as can be.
 On tap are too many brews to name but we ended up trying a flight of Session IPA, Autumn Saison, Loganberry Wit and Sponge Candy Stout.
 I particularly enjoyed Loganberry Wit for its light and fruity tones.

 To add to the fun, there are two giant-sized Jenga games to play with and on each bench are a collection of random Trivial Pursuit cards.

-Make sure you keep an eye out on the booming craft beer scene in Buffalo.
-The action isn’t just limited to Resurgence but is happening all around so make sure you look into the 11 micro breweries in the region.
+The craft beer scene isn’t just limited to Resurgence.
+It’s happening all around so make sure you look into the micro breweries in the region.

 If you’re lucky, Buffalo’s first food truck, Lloyd, could be around as well.
 We had some awesome tacos thanks to Lloyds right before heading into Resurgence.
 The ingredients are super fresh and the perfect blend of toppings to really bring out the flavors of the meat.
 The special of the day when we were there was the buttermilk fried chicken and that was divine!
 To find out where they are just look up @whereslloyd on Twitter.

 Buffalo is ripe for a new renaissance and for me as a Torontonian, I am very excited because this gives us so many options as visitors that doesn’t spell shopping.
 There’s art, culture, food, drink and charming neighborhoods.